Jemoka/blag/content/posts/KBhaml_dipping_into_pytorch.md

         return x
 ```

+Of course, this network topology is kind of randomly tossed into the network.

 Doing everything else we did before again, we should end up a vector in 5 dimensions, having been transformed twice behind the scenes!